 The question was raised whether it is suitable to use a TRT/RTR replicate design to demonstrate that the Cmax of the reference product is highly variable or is it mandatory to use TRTR/RTRT or TRR/RTR/RRT replicate designs?”

-The bioavailability of an active substance(s) may be altered if products are crushed/disintegrated to assist swallowing and also if a crushed/disintegrated tablet is mixed with food.
-This change in bioavailability may not only be drug-dependent, but also formulation/product-specific as well as drug-dependent.
-Therefore, a test product that is shown to be bioequivalent when administered as a whole tablet in a fasted state, may exhibit significantly different bioavailability compared to the reference product, when both are administered crushed/disintegrated (and dispersed in food).
+The bioavailability of the active substance(s) may be altered if the product is crushed/disintegrated to assist swallowing and also if a crushed/disintegrated tablet is mixed with food.
+This potential change in bioavailability may not only be drug-dependent, but also formulation/product-specific dependent in some cases.
+Therefore, serious concerns arose that a test product shown to be bioequivalent when administered as a whole tablet, might exhibit different bioavailability compared to the reference product when both are administered crushed/disintegrated (and dispersed in food).
 Consequently, under previous published guidance the expectation was that bioequivalence should also be demonstrated for the additional mode of administration, unless a series of specified criteria could be met, in order to waive additional in-vivo investigations.

-Consequently, if the SmPC of the reference product allows for the possibility to administer the tablet crushed/disintegrated (and dispersed in food), bioequivalence should also be demonstrated, in principle, for a test product with this additional mode of administration.
+Consequently, if the SmPC of the reference product allows for the possibility to administer the tablet crushed/disintegrated (and dispersed in food), bioequivalence does not need to be also demonstrated with this additional mode of administration.

 - In case the SmPC of the reference product states that it should be administered with water and the test product claims the same then during the study both products should be administered with water.